ghpaetzold/massalign/README.md

 **MASSAlign** uses a technique called *vicinity-driven alignment*, described here:

-> Gustavo H. Paetzold and Lucia Specia. **Vicinity-Driven Paragraph and Sentence Alignment for Comparable Corpora**. arXiv preprint arXiv:1612.04113.
+* Gustavo H. Paetzold and Lucia Specia. **Vicinity-Driven Paragraph and Sentence Alignment for Comparable Corpora**. arXiv preprint arXiv:1612.04113.

 **MASSAlign** is excellent for extracting simplifications from complex/simple parallel documents!
 These papers are evidence:

-> Gustavo H. Paetzold and Lucia Specia. **Lexical Simplification with Neural Ranking**.
+* Gustavo H. Paetzold and Lucia Specia. **Lexical Simplification with Neural Ranking**.
 Proceedings of the 2017 EACL.
-> Fernando Alva-Manchego, Joachim Bingel, Gustavo H. Paetzold, Carolina Scarton and Lucia Specia. **Learning how to Simplify from Explicit Labeling of Complex-Simplified Text Pairs**.
+* Fernando Alva-Manchego, Joachim Bingel, Gustavo H. Paetzold, Carolina Scarton and Lucia Specia. **Learning how to Simplify from Explicit Labeling of Complex-Simplified Text Pairs**.
 Proceedings of the 2017 IJCNLP.

 # Installation:

-To install MASSAlign, you must:
+To install **MASSAlign**, you must:

 1. Download and unpack MASSAlign's github [repository](https://github.com/ghpaetzold/massalign/archive/master.zip).
 2. Navigate to the root folder.